SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 # Enable Event Mesh Cockpit (Optional)

-In case that you would like to access the Event Mesh Cockpit, you need to subscribe to SAP Enterprise Messaging and assign a number of roles to your user.
+In case that you would like to access the Event Mesh Cockpit, you need to subscribe to SAP Event Mesh and assign a number of roles to your user.

 Hint: There is no need to access the SAP Event Mesh Cockpit in this scenario, it would allow for a better understanding though.
+Plus that it allows you to explore the event format etc.

 1. Subscribe to Enterprise Messaging

 - Select *Subaccount*
-- Select *Subscriptions* → *Enterprise Messaging*
+- Select *Service Marketplace* → *Enterprise Messaging*

 ![Subscribe to EM](./images/setup32.png)